 Do you have a resource on youth and children that should be included on FinDev Gateway?

 Child and Youth Finance International believes that ending poverty requires teaching children and youth how to manage money responsibly.
-Here they help dispel some of the five most common myths they've encountered.

 This brief considers the potential impact of the global pandemic on health, food security and nutrition, and economic well-being of women and girls.